National phase opening deadline

 Therefore, it is up to the applicant to monitor the applicable deadlines (Guide for the applicant, national chapter §3.003).

-Section 1.2.
-From an elected office
+With an elected office

 If the applicant submits a request for preliminary examination before the expiry of the 19th month from the priority date, the period of entry into the national phase is 30 months (even for States which have made a reservation, see supra) (A39.1.a PCT).